aurbano/robinhood-node/README.md

 ------------------
 This framework is still in a very alpha version and will likely change, so production usage is completely discouraged.

+>Even though this should be obvious: I am not affiliated in any way with Robinhood Financial LLC.
+I don't mean any harm or disruption in their service by providing this.
+Furthermore, I believe they are working on an amazing product, and hope that by publishing this NodeJS framework their users can benefit in even more ways from working with them.

 [![Analytics](https://ga-beacon.appspot.com/UA-3181088-16/robinhood/readme)](https://github.com/aurbano)